Overstock CEO bullish on bitcoin sales

 Mr. Byrne, via The Wall Street Journal, said, "Banks get robbed and no one says that something must be wrong with the dollar."

 Of course, there are some such as Warren Buffet, who take issue with the words bitcoin and currency being used in the same sentence.

 "It’s not a currency," Mr. Buffett told The Associated Press.
 "I wouldn’t be surprised if it’s not around in 10 or 20 years."

-Should retailers follow Patrick Byrne or Warren Buffet's advice when it comes to bitcoin?
+Do you see bitcoin becoming a mainstream form of monetary exchange in the future?
+Should retailers follow Patrick Byrne’s advice or Warren Buffet’s when it comes to bitcoin?